 Notwithstanding the duties imposed on the persons described in Article 44(1) of the 2005 Law, I am grateful to those who have given their time to enable me to discharge my functions under both Laws.
-In particular I would like to thank members of the Law Officers' Department, including the Attorney General and the Solicitor General, as well as the Secretary to the Attorney General, Miss Sally Bliault.
-I am grateful to Miss Katie Ridley for her help in the compilation of this Report.
-I also record my gratitude to the Chief Officer of Police and his Officers, to the Agent of the Impôts and his Officers for their courtesy, co-operation and forbearance.
+In particular I would like to thank members of the Law Officers' Department including the Attorney General and the Solicitor General as well as the Clerk to the Attorney General.
+I am grateful to Assistant Judicial Greffier (Court of Appeal) and the Judicial Assistant (Court of Appeal) for their help in the compilation of this Report.
+I also record my gratitude to the Acting Chief Officer of Police and his Officers, to the Agent of the Impôts and his Officers and to the Director, Law Enforcement, at the Jersey Financial Services Commission for their courtesy, co-operation and forbearance.
 I am satisfied that I have had access to the necessary documentation and to the relevant personnel in order properly to discharge my functions under Article 43(2).

-I have been impressed by the way in which those responsible for their implementation have operated both Laws during 2008.
-The documentation which I have seen, and the discussions which I have had with those most nearly concerned, have convinced me that the quantity and quality of the information obtained as a result of the proper and effective operation of the Laws has contributed greatly to the prevention and detection of crime, particularly serious crime, within the Bailiwick during the reporting period.
+I have been impressed by the way in which those responsible for their implementation have operated both Laws during 2009.
+The documentation which I have seen and the discussions which I have had with those most nearly concerned have convinced me that the quantity and quality of the information obtained as a result of the proper and effective operation of the Laws has contributed significantly to the prevention and detection of crime, particularly serious crime, within the Bailiwick during the reporting period.